weidenba/recovery_sort/README.md

 Ignore thumbnail files recovered by [PhotoRec](http://www.cgsecurity.org/wiki/PhotoRec).

 ## Rename Filter
-There is filter system to rename files.
+There is a filter system to rename files.
-Rename filters can be applied with the -r argument
+Rename filters can be applied with the *-r* argument.
-You can apply several filters at once by using -r several times.
+You can apply several filters at once by using *-r* several times.

 ```sh
 $ ./recovery_sort.py -r FILTER_1 [-r FILTER 2 ...]
 INPUT_DIRECTORY OUTPUT_DIRECTOTRY
 ```
-If you'd like to add all available ignore filters, you can use the '-I' argument
+If you'd like to add all available rename filters, you can use the *-R* argument

 ### mp3
 Sort mp3 files according to their meta data.